gfx687/example-api-express/README.md

 If an async function in your handler throws an error without the error being properly handled then entire Express app will panic.

-For that reason a package [async-express-errors](https://www.npmjs.com/package/express-async-errors) was added.
+For that reason package [async-express-errors](https://www.npmjs.com/package/express-async-errors) was added.
 There is no special way to use it.
 It simply overrides some express internals and makes thrown errors be handled by next middleware.

 Make sure that you have it imported in the `src/index.ts` file so it can register the patch: